Mysore district: Geography

 Mysore district is located between latitude 11°45' to 12°40' N and longitude 75°57' to 77°15' E. It is bounded by Mandya district to the northeast, Chamrajanagar district to the southeast, Kerala state to the south, Kodagu district to the west, and Hassan district to the north.
 It has an area of 6,854 km^{2} (ranked 12th in the state).
-The administrative center of Mysore District is Mysore City.
+The administrative centre of Mysore District is Mysore City.
 The district is a part of Mysore division.
 Prior to 1998, Mysore district also contained the Chamarajanagar district before that area was separated off.

 The district lies on the undulating table land of the southern Deccan plateau, within the watershed of the Kaveri River, which flows through the northwestern and eastern parts of the district.
 The Krishna Raja Sagara reservoir, which was formed by building a dam across the Kaveri, lies on the northern edge of the district.
 Nagarhole National Park lies partly in Mysore district and partly in adjacent Kodagu District.

 The district is undulating with only a few isolated peaks.
 These include Chamundi Hill (1,080 m above MSL) and Bettadapura hill (1,320 m above MSL) in Periyapatna Taluk.
 The latter is the highest mountain peak in Mysore district.